 This device is an Intrinsically Safe data logger.
 It is very similar to the Digitron SF10, but can have only one measurement device attached.
 It has no built-in software, but can be controlled using the Digitron SF10 Logger software.

-This device (Links and Innerbus Service Adaptor) by Sony connected the organiser to some of Sony's Video 8 camcorders.
-It could recalibrate various settings such as the focus and shutter speed.
-It has no built-in software, so comes with a datapak containing the control software for the various camcorder models.
+The LISA interface (Links and Innerbus Service Adaptor) by Sony connects the organiser to some of Sony's Video 8 camcorders.
+It can recalibrate various settings such as the focus and shutter speed.
+It has no built-in software, so comes with datapaks containing the control software for the various camcorder models.

 This device by Sony provides the ability to send infra-red signals, allowing the Psion to control and program Sony televisions.